Skip to main content

 Participants are able to:

-1. Understand what constitutes child socioemotional competence;
+1. understand what constitutes child socioemotional competence;

-2. Analyze family and school factors that may positively and negatively affect child socioemotional competence in preschool years;
+2. analyze family and school factors that may positively and negatively affect child socioemotional competence in preschool years;

-3. Apply concepts and principles from positive psychology, and apply them in early childhood education to support the development of child socioemotional competence through everyday interactions and structured activities; and
+3. apply concepts and principles from positive psychology, and apply them in early childhood education to support the development of child socioemotional competence through everyday interactions and structured activities; and

-4. Generate initiatives to educate parents about the importance of whole-child development, and engage parents in home-school co-operation to support child socioemotional development.
+4. generate initiatives to educate parents about the importance of whole-child development, and engage parents in home-school co-operation to support child socioemotional development.

 Programme Structure